Curvy Model Iskra Lawrence Flaunts Derrière In Cheeky Bikini

 In the update, the blond beauty was standing outside near a bamboo fence surrounded by palm trees.
 The location looked to be a beach, but the model did not indicate where she was.

 Iskra was wearing a bright, multi-colored bikini.
 The photo captured her from behind, giving her followers a nice look at her curvy booty in the revealing bottoms.
-The shot showed Iskra’s from about mid-calf up she stood in the shade of a tree.
+The shot showed Iskra’s from about mid-calf up as she stood in the shade of a tree.
 The beauty was turned toward the camera, showing a bit of her side and most of her face.
 She wore her hair down in loose waves and looked to be wearing little — if any — makeup.
-She smiled as she posed for camera.
+She smiled as she posed for the camera.

 Her caption was an inspirational one that encouraged her followers.
 The post was a smash hit, garnering over 90,000 likes within an hour of going live.